polterguy/polterguy.github.io/index.md

 Hyper IDE also integrates perfectly with our Machine Learning component, built on top of OpenAI, allowing you to write your requests in plain English, and have Hyper IDE and OpenAI automatically generate code for you solving your problem.

-However, the most powerful parts of Hyper IDE is its _"workflows"_ feature, allowing you to dynamically orchestrate backend Hyperlambda code together, without needing to know Hyperlambda.
+However, the most powerful parts of Hyper IDE is its [workflows](/workflows/) feature, allowing you to dynamically orchestrate backend Hyperlambda code together, without needing to know Hyperlambda.

 > With Hyper IDE manually writing code is __optional__